sous-chefs/rundeck/README.md

 * Mac OS X (managed node)

 **Notes**: This cookbook has been tested on the listed platforms.
 It may work on other platforms with or without modification.
-In RHEL / CentOS , SELinux is enabled by default, it blocks the apache mod_proxy , disable or add an exception selinux
+In RHEL / CentOS, SELinux is enabled by default.
+Because it blocks apache mod_proxy , disable, or add an exception to, selinux.

 #### Cookbooks
 * Java